michaelbrusegard/Informatics-Project-1/workoutplanner/restapi/RESTAPI.md

 #### DELETE-requests

-The DELETE-requests delete data at the specified endpoint.
+The DELETE-requests send a request to the delete endpoint to delete data.

 - DELETE /workout/{workoutIndex}: Remove a workout based on the provided index.